What controls star formation in the central 500 pc of the Galaxy?: Discussion

 Based on the discussion in \S\ref{sec:summ} and \S\ref{sec:driver}, we propose a multi-scale cycle that controls the star formation in the CMZ.
-It is summarised in Figure~\ref{fig:schem}, which also illustrates the conversion of physical quantities to the observables that part of the analysis in this paper is based on.
-The different stages of the cycle are as follows. \begin{enumerate} \item Gas flows towards the CMZ from larger galactocentric radii, which can be driven by secular evolution (e.g.~dust lane or bar transport) or by external torques (e.g.~due to minor mergers or galaxy interactions). \item Geometric convergence causes the inflowing gas to be compressed by acoustic instabilities, without the gas being gravitationally unstable. \item The acoustic instabilities drive an increased turbulent velocity, which cascades down to smaller scales. \item The elevated turbulent pressure increases the local density threshold for star formation as $n_{\rm th}\propto n_0{\cal M}^2$ to $n_{\rm th}\sim10^8~{\rm cm}^{-3}$. \item Due to the high density threshold, the gas is not consumed to form stars and instead accumulates until the global density threshold for gravitational instabilities is reached. \item The gravitational instabilities drive the gas down to sufficiently high densities to overcome the local density threshold for star formation. \item At such high densities, the time-scale for turbulent energy dissipation is short, and the gas is rapidly turned into stars.
-This can occur at different times in different parts of the CMZ, as is exemplified by Sgr~B2 undergoing a starburst while the other CMZ clouds are inactive. \item The cycle repeats itself, starting again from point (i). \end{enumerate}
+It is summarized in Figure~\ref{fig:schem}, which also illustrates the conversion of physical quantities to the observables that part of the analysis in this paper is based on.
+The different stages of the cycle are as follows. \begin{enumerate} \item Gas flows towards the CMZ from larger galactocentric radii, which can be driven by secular evolution (e.g.~dust lane or bar transport) or by external torques (e.g.~due to minor mergers or galaxy interactions).
+The gas is not self-gravitating and is held together by the gravitational potential of the stars, of which the volume density exceeds that of the gas. \item Geometric convergence causes the inflowing gas to be compressed by acoustic instabilities, which drives pressure waves even when the gas is not gravitationally unstable. \item The combination of the global gas inflow and acoustic instabilities drive the highly-supersonic turbulence in the CMZ, which cascades down to smaller scales. \item The elevated turbulent pressure increases the local volume density threshold for star formation as $n_{\rm th}\propto n_0{\cal M}^2$ to $n_{\rm th}\ga 3\times10^7~{\rm cm}^{-3}$ (this is a lower limit due to the ill-constrained virial ratios of the clouds). \item Due to the high density threshold and the lack of gravitational collapse, the gas is not consumed to form stars and instead accumulates until the gas density becomes comparable to the stellar density, when it finally becomes self-gravitating and susceptible to gravitational instabilities. \item The gravitational instabilities allow the gas density PDF to develop a power-law tail, driving the gas to sufficiently high densities to overcome the local density threshold for star formation. \item At such high densities, the time-scale for turbulent energy dissipation is short, and the gas is rapidly turned into stars.
+This can occur at different times in different parts of the CMZ, as is exemplified by Sgr~B2 undergoing a starburst while the other CMZ clouds are inactive. \item The cycle repeats itself, starting again from point (i). \end{enumerate} Note that in this cycle, the rate-limiting factor is the slow evolution of the gas towards gravitational collapse.
+Once star formation is initiated, it should proceed at the rapid pace appropriate for the high densities involved (see below).
+Because the gas needs to reach high densities before becoming gravitationally unstable and forming stars, it is likely that much of the star formation in the CMZ occurs in bound stellar clusters \citep[see \S\ref{sec:episodic} and][]{kruijssen12d,longmore14}.